SMITH FAQ

 Your stories find their way to SMITH in two ways.

 1. Directly from anyone who is registered user (signup takes about 15 seconds).
-Registered users can submit to any of our story projects, including six-word memoirs, Brushes with fame, Memoirs in progress, My ex, and The PopuList, a weekly question that readers answer in 100 words or less.
+Registered users can submit to any of our story projects, including Six-Word Memoirs, The Moment, Brushes With Fame, My Life So Far,

 2. By submitting to editors, who both assign stories and accept stories over the transom.
-These stories can be found in our Obsessions section (which covers topics such as weird jobs, war, the ever-popular beautiful pregnant women series, and photo essays) and Memoirville (excerpts and interviews from published memoirists).
+These stories can be found in our Obsessions section (which covers topics such as weird jobs, war, the ever-popular Beautiful Pregnant Women photo essay, and photo essays) and Memoirville (excerpts and interviews from published memoirists).

-You do and we do.
+We rarely pay for stories, and we share copyright with the author.
 By registering on SMITH, you agree to our Terms of service, which states:

 Users retain their copyrights to all submitted works.